Supervised contrastive learning for cell stage classification of animal embryos: Materials and methods

 \subsubsection{SCL framework}

 Inspired by the original paper on supervised contrastive learning\cite{scl}, our framework consists of four components: the data augmentation module $Aug(.)$, the encoder network $Enc(.)$, the projection network $Proj(.)$ and the classification network $Class(.)$.
 The overall framework is presented in Figure \ref{fig:clembryo}.
-In contrast to recent implementations of the SCL framework with two losses and a single training stage, we also carry out a single training stage with two losses but corresponding to two heads, classification head and projection head.
+In contrast to recent implementations of the SCL framework with two losses and a single training stage, we also carry out a single training stage with two losses, but corresponding to two heads, classification head, and projection head.

-At training time, each video sequence $\textbf{v}\in\mathbb{R}^{T\times H\times W\times C}$, where $H$ and $W$ respectively denote the height and width of every image, $T$ the temporal length of the sequence, and $C$ the number of image channels, passes through the data augmentation module that generates random augmentations $\textbf{v}_i\in\mathbb{R}^{T\times H\times W\times C}$ representing different views with distinct information derived from the original input.
+At training time, each video subsequence $\textbf{v}\in\mathbb{R}^{T\times H\times W\times C}$, where $H$ and $W$ respectively denote the height and width of every image, $T$ the temporal length of the subsequence, and $C$ the number of image channels ($C=1$), passes through the data augmentation module that generates two random augmentations $\textbf{v}_i\in\mathbb{R}^{T\times H\times W\times C}$ ($i=1,2$) representing different views with distinct information derived from the original input.
 The list of the augmentations taken into account is provided in the dedicated section below.
 Then, each view $\textbf{v}_i$ is processed independently.